-With tax season in full swing, my inbox is chock full of ask the taxgirl® emails.
+My inbox is always chock full of Ask The Taxgirl® emails.
 While I can’t answer every question, I’ll do my best to answer as many as possible.
 Here are a few tips to make sure that your email gets the best attention:

 - I consider a lot of factors when I choose a question to post.
-If I notice a similar bunch of questions (for example, about glitches in filing tax returns or security concerns), I’ll try to answer those first.
+If I notice a similar bunch of questions, I’ll try to answer those first.
 I also think about the timeliness: if something is making headlines now or affects tax filing, I’m likely to post that before a more general question.

 - Consider how much information is necessary.
 I do get questions like “Should I file Married Filing Jointly or Married Filing Separately?” without another word.
-In contrast, I’ve gotten questions that include absolutely every detail, down to a diary of phone calls to IRS and names of dependents.
-Fill me in on the details and state your question plainly without giving me too much information.
+I’ve also gotten questions that include absolutely every detail, down to a list of dependents.
 I don’t need your shoe size or your mother’s maiden name.
-And hey, I’m a chatty girl.
-I get that you might fear that you’re leaving something out but don’t worry – if it’s just a little piece of info and I think I’ll need it, I’ll ask you.
-I don’t redact your question before I post it (except for the email address) so don’t post anything that you wouldn’t want your mother – or mine – to see.
+I get that you might fear that you’re leaving something out but don’t worry – if I think I’ll need more details, I’ll ask you.

-- Don’t send a note asking for favors: I won’t call the IRS and find out where your rebate checks are, why your refund isn’t what you expected or why your return wasn’t accepted as filed.
+- I won’t call the IRS and find out where your rebate checks are, why your refund isn’t what you expected, or why your return wasn’t accepted as filed.
 Notwithstanding that I can’t do those things anyway without a Power of Attorney, I’m not your tax attorney unless you have a representation letter from me.
 So please don’t ask.
-And don’t send me your personal information like your Social Security number out of the blue.
+And don’t send me personal information like your Social Security number out of the blue.
 Honestly, I’m a good person – just ask my mother.
 But you shouldn’t take such risks with anyone you don’t know.
 It’s scary.

 - Please put the subject of your question in the subject line of your email.
 I have a spam filter.
 I have to.
 Mostly because of, well, you know, evil spammers.
 My spam filter will almost always dump your email into spam if your email doesn’t have a subject.
 Try including a word or two in the subject to tell me what your question is about, like “mortgage interest question” or “I don’t have my 1099” – it will help make sure that the emails end up where they need to be.

 - If you’re actually sitting in an audit, or you’re in a closet while the feds bang on your door, I can’t stress enough how much you need to put down the computer and find yourself a good tax professional right now.
 Run, do not walk, to the phones and call someone to help you.

 - I love answering your questions.
 I really do.
 It’s why I do it.
 But I’m a writer and a lawyer, not a miracle worker.
-I’m also not a marriage counselor, doctor or investment advisor.
+I’m also not a marriage counselor, doctor, or investment advisor.
 So ask accordingly.
 You can see my disclaimer here.

 Last Updated on